-- a.
+a.
 Credit for qualifying training after date of hire will be granted as set forth in this Article.
 When a denial of training credit is based upon the District's determination that the training fails to satisfy the standards set forth in this Article, employees and new hires may appeal the denial of training credit to a joint panel consisting of two certificated employees selected by UTLA and two administrators selected by the District.
 The employee or the District may request that the joint panel reconsider its decision by submitting a written response to the panel within thirty days of receiving the decision.
-Decisions by the joint panel are final and binding. - b.
-If the panel is split in their decision two to two, the decision will be subject to an appeal in accordance with the grievance procedures set forth in Article V. If the same is split in their decision three to one, the panel will provide the employee and the District with a written explanation of the grounds for the majority decision. - c.
-The joint panel shall maintain a record of its decisions, and its decisions regarding relevance of training as defined in Section 1.1, above, will be accorded precedential value. - d.
+Decisions by the joint panel are final and binding.

+b.
+If the panel is split in their decision two to two, the decision will be subject to an appeal in accordance with the grievance procedures set forth in Article V. If the same is split in their decision three to one, the panel will provide the employee and the District with a written explanation of the grounds for the majority decision.

+c.
+The joint panel shall maintain a record of its decisions, and its decisions regarding relevance of training as defined in Section 1.1, above, will be accorded precedential value.

+d.
 In an effort to avoid appeals, the District shall prepare and maintain a list of course examples in various subject areas which generally qualify for credit or which qualify for credit based upon special needs of the District at any given time.
+This list will be retained in the Salary Allocation Office.

+2.0 Basis for Salary Point Allowance: Salary point credit shall be allowed an employee for approved study satisfactorily completed after meeting the minimum rating-in requirements established in Article XIV, Sections 3.0 and 3.1.

+a.
+All coursework must have a grade of "C of better or show the equivalent of a passing grade (e.g., "satisfactory", or "pass") in order to receive credit.
+In all cases, coursework that reflects a grade of "D" or below (including "no credit", "unsatisfactory" or "No Pass") shall not be eligible for salary point credit.

-This list will be retained in the Salary Allocation Office. - 2.0 Basis for Salary Point Allowance: Salary point credit shall be allowed an employee for approved study satisfactorily completed after meeting the minimum rating-in requirements established in Article XIV, Sections 3.0 and 3.1. - 3.0 Unit of Measurement for a Salary Point: For purposes of allocation to and advancement on the Preparation Salary Table, a salary point shall be (a) a semester unit as defined by the University of California or (b) a unit of measurement established by the District and deemed the equivalent of a University of California semester unit (15 contact hours with an instructor plus 30 hours of outside preparation for each semester unit).
+3.0 Unit of Measurement for a Salary Point: For purposes of allocation to and advancement on the Preparation Salary Table, a salary point shall be (a) a semester unit as defined by the University of California or (b) a unit of measurement established by the District and deemed the equivalent of a University of California semester unit (15 contact hours with an instructor plus 30 hours of outside preparation for each semester unit).
 Quarter units awarded by some institutions of higher education in place of semester units shall be computed as the equivalent of two-thirds of a semester unit.
 Continuing Education Units (CEU) offered by the Extension Divisions and Schools of Continuing Education of some institutions of higher learning will be computed at the rate of two CEU's for one quarter unit or three CEU's for one semester unit.
 Other nonpreparation type courses and workshops may be considered for credit on the basis of thirty class hours for one salary point.